akshatnitd/User-Centric-FrontEnd-Milestone-Project/README.md

 You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

+- Internet Explorer
+  All pages display correctly in Internet Explorer as they do in Google Chrom apart from one, the Store Page.
+The Store Page is built using a Grid system which is not widely used in IE, therefore the Store Page displays as one singular column as opposed to four, also the audio players styling has been stripped out and offset to the left.

+- Firefox

 ## Deployment